garrandall/popular-music-data/tracks/i-heard-it-through-the-grapevine-the-california-raisins.md

 (Heard it through the grapevine
 Not much longer would you
-Be my baby, ooh, ooh, ooh)
+Be my baby, oh oohohoh

 I know a man ain't supposed to cry
 But these tears that I hold inside